 Leon recently directed Lifetime’s Emmy-nominated Robin Roberts Presents: Mahalia.
 Last year, he directed the Tony Award-winning Broadway premiere of Charles Fuller’s Pulitzer Prize-winning story A Soldier’s Play, which he received a nomination for Best Director.

 In 2021, Prudential Financial teamed with Playbill, The Broadway League and Time Square Alliance to sponsor Curtain Up, which celebrates the return of Broadway in NYC.
 Prudential also donated to Black Theatre Coalition and The Actors Fund.

 Gala chairs for the evening were Audra McDonald and Richard K. Greene, CITI.

-, was bedazzling in a form-fitting long white gown, her long silky tresses free flowing on her shoulders.
-When asked what she was looking forward to for the evening, she said, “I am looking forward to all the performances tonight.”
+Emcee Shereen Pimentel, who is currently starring in the Broadway revival of West Side Story, was bedazzling in a form-fitting long white gown, her long silky tresses free flowing on her shoulders.
+When asked what she looked forward to for the evening, she said, “I am looking forward to all the performances tonight.”